-On Monday, he said that four out of every five chips sold in the next twenty years would capture, process, and share data about their surroundings using ARM technology.
-He said that translates into a trillion chips for cars, televisions, and wearable devices.
+On Monday, Mr. Son laid out his ambitious vision for ARM in his keynote at Mobile World Congress in Barcelona.
+He said that four out of every five chips sold in the next twenty years would capture, process, and share data about their surroundings using ARM chips.
+That translates into more than a trillion devices for cars, wearables, and other devices.

 That would be a show of tenacity as much as longevity.
-ARM is holding off competition from Intel, which has increasingly invested in the energy-efficient chips that turned ARM into a smartphone darling.
-Chipmakers have sold over 100 billion chips starting from ARM blueprints since 1990, when ARM was founded.
+ARM is holding off fledgling competition from Intel, which failed to design the same energy-efficient chips that turned ARM into a smartphone darling.
+More than 100 billions chips based on ARM's blueprints have been sold since 1991, when ARM was founded.

-"None of them are secure today," Mr. Son said, to nervous chuckles in the audience.
+"None of them are secure today," Mr. Son said.

-Mr. Son's security plans come as ARM has started to redefine its role in thwarting hackers.
-Last year, the firm revealed a common security framework that would stretch from its chips to software to the cloud services using ARM microcontrollers.
-It was one of the major topics at the last year's ARM TechCon in Santa Clara.
+Mr. Son's security scolding comes as ARM takes more responsibility for thwarting hackers.
+For instance, the firm has built a common security framework that would stretch from its smallest microcontrollers, to embedded software, and to the cloud.
+It was one of the major announcements at the last year's ARM TechCon in Santa Clara.

-Security is also vital because billions of chips will be linked together wirelessly.
-ARM recently announced that it had acquired two firms specializing in low-power wireless networks for connecting things like sensors in cities or on farms.
-The narrowband technology is also viewed as a way to restart growth at wireless carriers like Sprint, which Softbank owns.
+Security is also vital because billions of chips will be linked together wirelessly, giving hackers lots of potential entry points.
+ARM recently announced that it had acquired two firms with software for connecting things like sensors in cities or equipment on farms to low power wireless networks based on technology called narrowband-IoT.

-The bigger workforce could help fulfill Mr. Son's vision for ARM, which he believes will drive the development of chips optimized for artificial intelligence.
+The larger workforce could help fulfill Mr. Son's vision for ARM, which he believes will also drive the development of chips tuned for artificial intelligence.
 He predicted that within the next 30 years a single computer chip would be as intelligent as a human with an I.Q. of 10,000 and small enough to fit inside all kinds of devices.

-"If you put one of these super-intelligent chips in your shoes, we will be less than our shoes," Mr. Son mused, wearing a black jacket over a darker black turtleneck.
+"If you put one of these super-intelligent chips in your shoes, we will be less than our shoes," he mused, wearing a black jacket over a darker black turtleneck.
 "We will be stepping on them."